raytools/Ray2Mod_NewProject/README.md

 # Ray2Mod_NewProject
 Boilerplate project to quickly get started with Ray2Mod

-You can download this repository as a template under the releases page.
+You can download this repository as a template under the releases page, and add it to Visual Studio by copying the ZIP file to the folder:

+``C:\Users\[User Name]\Documents\Visual Studio 20xx\Templates\Project Templates``

 To begin modding Rayman 2, you have to add Ray2Mod.dll as a reference to this project:
  1. Right click References in the Solution Explorer